amadyreksio/amadyUI/README.md

 amady UI is a library for .net framework apps containing round buttons and more!
 I made it so you don't have to pay for GUNA or BUNIFU.

-You can use it howewer you want.
+You can use it however you want.

 List of controls: